• Skip to primary navigation

 Reasons why I love these oatmeal breakfast cookies.
 Oh, let me just list them here if the photos alone didn't give you enough reason:

-• One batch makes 15 cookies, enough for several breakfasts for the average family (or 15 breakfasts just for you if you hoard them like I do!)
+• One batch makes 15 cookies, enough for several breakfasts for the average family (or 15 breakfasts just for you if you hoard them like I do!).

-• They freeze really well (yay for make-ahead breakfast!)
+• They freeze really well (yay for make-ahead breakfast!).

 • They're customizable in terms of the add-ins and, of course, super tasty.

-Baking up a clean breakfast
+Baking up a tasty breakfast

 I created this recipe for Bella Magazine's January issue.
 The theme of that issue is Reinvention.
 Ahhhh, how wonderful of a word is that, especially for the month of January when we are all feeling like making a fresh start.